yalotfi/Spatial-Analysis-Lab-for-MSBA/README.md

 ### OpenGeo's pgShapeLoader:

 The great thing about OpeGeo is that they include a Graphical User Interface (GUI) for the shp2pgsql command line interface called [pgShapeLoader or shp2pgsql-gui](http://suite.opengeo.org/opengeo-docs/dataadmin/pgGettingStarted/pgshapeloader.html).
 At this point, it is very straightforward uploading your shapefiles from the data file into the database you just created.
 Follow this guide if you received the OpenGeo distirbution in a timely manner.
-Follow the instruction, but note that the SRID (Spatial Reference ID, or what defined the projection) will be **26918** for this lab.
+Follow the instructions, but note that the SRID (Spatial Reference ID, or what defined the projection) will be **26918** for this lab.

 ### shp2pgsql:

 If you do not have a GUI file loader, we can load files the old-fashioned way... the trusty command-line.
-PostgreSQL's command line is normally called pgsql, but PostGIS extends GIS functions to shp2pgsql.
-There are two way to load shapefiles into tables, one command at a time or batch loading.
-This is tricky to lay out here because each system might as far as database names, passwords, port numbers, ect.
-I will write the code with the following assumptions, but prepared to adjust if need be:
+PostgreSQL's command line is normally called pgsql, but PostGIS extends GIS functions with the shp2pgsql command.
+There are two ways to load shapefiles into tables, one command at a time or batch loading.
+This is tricky to lay out here because each system may vary with database names, passwords, port numbers, ect.
+I will write the code with the following assumptions, but be prepared to adjust if need be:
-* DBNAME is "nyc"
+* `<DBNAME>` is "nyc"
-* DBTABLE is the name of the shapefile minus the extension
+* `<DBTABLE>` is the name of the shapefile minus the extension
-* SCHEMA is the default "public" one created when you install postgres
+* `<SCHEMA>` is the default "public" one created when you install postgres
-* SRID will **ALWAYS** be defined as 26918 for this lab.
+* `<SRID>` will **ALWAYS** be defined as 26918 for this lab.
 * PORT # is 5432
-* FILE\PATH.shp **You have to denote you're own file paths where necessary!!**
+* `<FILE\PATH.shp>` **You have to denote you're own file paths where necessary!!**

-Reference this guide on PostGIS's Command-Line Interface: [shp2pgsql](http://suite.opengeo.org/opengeo-docs/dataadmin/pgGettingStarted/shp2pgsql.html) and if you have trouble, consult StackOverflow.
+Reference this guide on PostgreSQL Command-Line Interface for [shp2pgsql](http://suite.opengeo.org/opengeo-docs/dataadmin/pgGettingStarted/shp2pgsql.html) and if you have trouble, consult StackOverflow.

 #### Method 1
 Check that postgres is responsive or connected: